Journal

 How to Make a Front Door Look More Welcoming

-A fresh coat of paint, better hardware, a pair of planters and good lighting — small changes that make a home feel warmer before anyone steps inside.
+A fresh coat of paint, better hardware, a pair of planters and good lighting — small changes that make a home feel warmer.

 Read →